Healthy Homes Assessment Tawa

 Tawa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Tawa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory throughout Tawa and New Zealand rental houses where it is reasonably practicable to install.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes